isobelpepp/bank-tech-test/README.md

 - Data can be kept in memory ✅
   - Option to save statement ✅
   - Option to load statement ✅

+- After these were all implemented I dealt with separation of concerns and split up the bank class into two different classes
+  - This helped to address the different elements of interacting with a bank account and of keeping a history of interactions that are able to be saved or loaded
+- And I tackled some edge cases:
+  - Will not let you withdraw more money than is in your bank account
+  - Will not take input that isn't a float or an integer
+  - Will not take negative numbers
+  - Will not load a statement if it doesn't exist

 ### Example